KacperSokolowskiDev/project3-scout-47/README.md

 - Web-server :
   + Create a .env file with your database informations (name, localhost, DataBase Name,...)
   + npm install (installing all packages in package JSON)
-  + npm/nodemon start (starting the project, nodemon only if you added "start": "nodemon <file name>" in package JSON)
+  + npm/nodemon start (starting the project, nodemon only if you added "start": "nodemon + file name" in package JSON)

 - Web-app :
   + npm install (installing all packages in package JSON)